zengrh3/BCGP/README.md

 ## Integrating BERT Pre-training with Graph Common Neighbours for Predicting ceRNA Interactions

 This repository contains the PyTorch implementation for our BCGP.
-Further details about BCGP can be found in our paper.
+Our paper is currently under review.
+Please stay tuned for more news.

 ## Abstract